wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Upgrade Notice ==

+= 1.3.4 =
+Fixed incorrect global (fatal error) in release 1.3.3.
+This release adds the ability to use on-page IW Sections as the settings for shortcodes.

 = 1.3.0 =
 New Features!
 We added the long-needed intelliwidget-current-menu-item style, a generic "events" template, and the ability to keep some page sections and copy the rest using "Override Copied Settings."